 A view of the shop area before the trip.

 One of the GE cars sitting outside that is used mainly for work train service.
-I walked down into the railroad's offices and met Spencer Wren,JR. who I asked about a shop tour for my story.
-He said come back in ten minutes and he would escort me on a tour.
-I found Chris who had just ordered lunch and told me to go take the tour and enjoy myself.
+I took some pictures around the station area and shops including one of the GE cars sitting outside that is used mainly for work train service.
+I walked down to the railroad's offices and met Spencer Wren, Jr. and inquired about a shop tour for my story.
+He said to return in ten minutes and he would escort me on a tour.
+I found Chris, who had just ordered lunch, and he told me to take the tour.

-A brief historyThe Manitou and Pikes Pike Railway is the highest rack railway in the world as well as being the highest railroad in North America.
-It is a cog railroad which means that the railroad uses a geared cog wheel which meshes into a special rack rail which is mounted in the middle of the rails.
+The Manitou and Pikes Pike Railway is the highest rack railway in the world as well as being the highest railroad in North America.
+It is a cog railroad, which means that the railroad uses a geared cog wheel which meshes into a special rack rail which is mounted in the middle of the rails.
 This allows the trains to climb grades up to 48%.
 This system allows the train to travel up steep grades but at a slower speed that most other railroads.
 Top speed here is 9 MPH.
 This railroad has a maximum grade of 25% using an ABT rack system.
 The story of this railway goes back to the late 1880's when Zalmon Simmons rode to the top of Pikes Peak on a mule.
 Simmons was amazed by the view and decided a more comfortable way to get to the summit was needed.
 In 1889 the Manitou and Pikes Peak Railway Company was founded.
-It took two years to construct the railway and on June 30th,1891 the first passenger train made it to the summit of Pikes Peak.
-The train were pushed by steam engine built by the Baldwin Locomotive Works.
-The first three engine were named Pikes Peak, Manitou and John Hulbert but were soon given numbers instead of names.
+It took two years to construct the railway and on June 30, 1891 the first passenger train made it to the summit of Pikes Peak.
+The train was pushed by steam engines built by the Baldwin Locomotive Works.
+The first three engines were named Pikes Peak, Manitou and John Hulbert, but were soon given numbers instead of names.
 In the late 1930's gasoline and diesel locomotives were developed and soon came to the railroad.
-The No. 7 is believed to be the world's first rack Railcar ever built with its first run on June 16,1938.
+The No. 7 is believed to be the world's first rack railcar ever built, with its first run on June 16, 1938.
 Next came the first diesel electric cog locomotive delivered from General Electric.
-When coupled with the streamlined coaches these engines became the railroad's main fleet though 1965.
-The modern era on this unique railroad begin with railcars from the Swiss Locomotive Works in Winterthur, Switzerland.
+When coupled with the streamlined coaches, these engines became the railroad's main fleet though 1965.
+The modern era on this unique railroad begin with rail cars from the Swiss Locomotive Works in Winterthur, Switzerland.
 These are the cars that are still used today.
 Additional cars came from the Swiss Locomotive Works in 1976, 1984 and 1989.

 The view at track side at the station.

-Shop Tour
+Shop Tour 10/28/2006

-About ten minutes later I met Spencer and we walked up to the shop for my tour.
+About ten minutes later, I met Spencer and we walked up to the shop for my tour.

-Car 18 waiting for today's trip.
+Car 18 was waiting for today's trip.

-Car 14 sitting outside as well.
-We walked inside the shop.
+Car 14 was sitting outside as well.

 Walking through a door took me inside to where the cars are very well maintained.